 - Activities and programs

 To find driving records, you have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Was your search online or did you have to call the local courthouse? was the information you recieved correct?
+Was your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records and backgrounds, and your feedback might make it easier for others.

 Click here to tell about all about it

 For Federal crimes, the FBI has their list of the Top Ten Most Wanted Criminals.
 In Henry County, the Sheriff maintains their own list of the top most wanted criminals in the county.